- UML Tutorial

-Identify external and internal factors influencing the system.
+Identify the external and internal factors influencing the system.

-Show the interacting among the requirements are actors.
+Show the interaction among the requirements are actors.

 Use case diagrams are considered for high level requirement analysis of a system.
-So when the requirements of a system are analyzed the functionalities are captured in use cases.
+When the requirements of a system are analyzed, the functionalities are captured in use cases.

-So we can say that uses cases are nothing but the system functionalities written in an organized manner.
-Now the second things which are relevant to the use cases are the actors.
+We can say that use cases are nothing but the system functionalities written in an organized manner.
+The second thing which is relevant to use cases are the actors.
 Actors can be defined as something that interacts with the system.

-The actors can be human user, some internal applications or may be some external applications.
-So in a brief when we are planning to draw an use case diagram we should have the following items identified.
+Actors can be a human user, some internal applications, or may be some external applications.
+When we are planning to draw a use case diagram, we should have the following items identified.

 Use case diagrams are drawn to capture the functional requirements of a system.
-So after identifying the above items we have to follow the following guidelines to draw an efficient use case diagram.
+After identifying the above items, we have to use the following guidelines to draw an efficient use case diagram

 The name of a use case is very important.
-So the name should be chosen in such a way so that it can identify the functionalities performed.
+The name should be chosen in such a way so that it can identify the functionalities performed.